Mammad900/Auto-AutoRun/README.md

 It uses a tree view to show apps, which is populated depending on the contents of the disk.

-To use this auto-run you need to be able to:
+To use this auto-run you (distributor) need to be able to:

 - Use [GitHub](https://github.com)
 - Work with file explorer